skooter500/GP-2022-2023/README.md

 ## Lab
 ### Learning Outcomes
 - Use numeric variables in a sketch
-- Use operatorts on variables
+- Use operators on variables
 - Use trigonometry
 - Make beautiful things